arroyoc/Selenium-Element-Scraper/README.md

 # Selenium-Element-Scraper
 Selenium Element Scraper is designed to return to you a list of elements from webpage that you specify.

+When creating selenium test cases some people including myself find it very tidous to inspect each element that was want to retrive.
+The point of this project is to automate farming web elements and attributes.

 Prerequisites:
 Install python2.7 (Make sure the python exe is in your system PATH)